benjamingreenberg/ogr2bqjson/README.md

 | ----------- | ----------- |
 | source | Path to the source file or directory to convert. |

-*Note: positional arguments can appear before or after all options.
+*Note: positional arguments can be placed at the very beginning or very end, and the order of the options do not matter.
 Both of the following examples are valid and will do the same thing:*
 ```
-python ogr2bqjson.py -o /output_dir/baz.json /source_dir/foo.bar
+python ogr2bqjson.py -k -p -o /output_dir/baz.json /source_dir/foo.bar
 ```
 ```
-python ogr2bqjson.py /source_dir/foo.bar -o /output_dir/baz.json
+python ogr2bqjson.py /source_dir/foo.bar -p -o /output_dir/baz.json -k
 ```